vesd/backend/README.md

 ## Features
 - runs in Docker container
-- uses nodemon to restart the app on file changes
+- uses ts-node-dev to restart the app on file changes

 ## How to run
 ```javascript